ROCm-DS/hipDF/INSTALL.md

 [AMD PyPI](https://pypi.amd.com/simple).
 This section discusses how to install hipDF via this package index.

-Create and activate a Conda environment with Python 3.10 and latest `linbstdcxx-ng` as shown below:
+Create and activate a Conda environment with Python 3.10 and latest `libstdcxx-ng` as shown below:

 ```bash
 conda create --name hipdf python=3.10